DHTMLX/gantt-docs/data/api/gantt_deletecalendar.md

 deleteCalendar
 =============

-@todo:
-	check

 @short:
-	deletes an existing calendar by its id
+	deletes a task calendar by its id

 @params: